New-Horizons-SPM/scanbot/docs/automation.md

 # Automation
 ## Overview
-Scanbot's ultimate goal is to automate the data acquisition and probe conditioning in STM/STS experiments.
+Scanbot's ultimate goal is to automate data acquisition and probe conditioning in STM/STS experiments.
 Although this may seem ambitious, Scanbot has already made significant progress towards achieving this goal, including the development of automated imaging and tip preparation capabilities.
 To prepare a high-quality tip, Scanbot leverages the use of a dual sample holder where a sample of interest can be mounted adjacent to a clean metal surface, ideal for tip preparation.